syncfusion-content/javascript-docs/js/api/ejResizable.md

+{% highlight html %}
-<code>This event is triggered when the resizing in progress.</code>
+This event is triggered when the resizing in progress.{% endhighlight %}

 <table class="params">
 <thead>